 Get in touch with our team for more information on how prescription error compensation claims may be calculated.

-What Is A No Win No Fee Prescription Error Claim?
+What Are No Win No Fee Prescription Error Claims?

 Whether you are claiming compensation for an injury caused by an overdose or other medication error, one of the solicitors on our panel could help you.
-If you have been harmed by clinical negligence, please contact our team.
+If clinical negligence has occurred, our advisors could help you.

 One of our advisors will then assess your case.
 If they think it is valid, they will connect you to a solicitor from our panel who could help you on a No Win No Fee basis under the terms of a Conditional Fee Agreement (CFA).